babel/babel/experimental/babel-preset-env/README.md

 `number | true`

-If you are using UglifyJS to minify your code, then targeting later browsers will throw a syntax error.
+UglifyJS does not currently support any ES6 syntax, so if you are using Uglify to minify your code, targeting later browsers may cause Uglify to throw syntax errors.

-To prevent this - specify the uglify option, which will enable all plugins and, as a result, fully compile your code to ES5.
-Note, that useBuiltIns will work as before, and only include the polyfills that your target(s) need.
+To prevent these errors - specify the uglify option, which will enable all plugins and, as a result, fully compile your code to ES5.
+However, the `useBuiltIns` option will still work as before, and only include the polyfills that your target(s) need.

+> NOTE: Uglify has a work-in-progress "Harmony" branch to address the lack of ES6 support, but it is not yet stable.
+You can follow its progress in [UglifyJS2 issue #448](https://github.com/mishoo/UglifyJS2/issues/448).
+If you require an alternative minifier which _does_ support ES6 syntax, we recommend using [Babili](https://github.com/babel/babili).

 ### `loose`